 The admissions process for the CMHC program includes the use of a rubric.
 The rubric categories include cumulative grade point average (CGPA), content and writing style of the personal statement (essay), letters of recommendation, professional and personal experience related to the coursework and field, and an in-person interview.
 The review committee consists of four full time faculty members, all holding PhDs and decades of experience within the mental health field.

-The application deadline is April 2, 2018, for a fall-term cohort that begins in August 2018.
-All admission decisions are scheduled to be released by May 1, 2018.
+The application deadline is March 1, 2019, for a fall-term cohort that begins in August 2019.
+All admission decisions are scheduled to be released by May 1, 2019.